ajayramlar/Facebook_SMS_Bomb/README.md

 # Facebook_SMS_Bomb
 # Download chromedriver based on your chrome version
 # It is just a project
-# Useage of this project for any non-ethical task is on your risk
+# Usage of this project for any non-ethical task is on your risk